vectara/hallucination-leaderboard/README.md

 * **Answer** We explicitly filtered out such responses from every model, doing the final evaluation only on documents that all models provided a summary for.
 You can find out more technical details in our [blog post]([https://vectara.com/cut-the-bull-detecting-hallucinations-in-large-language-models/) on the topic.

 * **Qu.** Wouldn't an extractive summarizer model that just copies and pastes from the original summary score 100% (0 hallucination) on this task?
 * **Answer** Absolutely as by definition such a model would have no hallucinations and provide a faithful summary.
-We do not claim to be evaluating summarization quality, that is a separate and **orthogonal** task, and should be evaluated separately.
+We do not claim to be evaluating summarization quality, that is a separate and **orthogonal** task, and should be evaluated independently.
 We are **not** evaluating the quality of the summaries, only the **factual consistency** of them, as we point out in the blog post.

 ## Coming Soon
 * GPT4 Turbo results